-During 2026, Southampton Collective is working with Southampton Health Determinants Research Collaboration (HDRC) on a project to do with safe green spaces.
+During 2026, Southampton Collective is working with Health Determinants Research Collaboration (HDRC) in Southampton on a project to do with safe green spaces, with inner city residents, community organisations, Southampton City Council park officers and academics.
 We know that people really value open spaces in order to help them with health and improve quality of life, be it through getting out of the house, socialising with others, connecting with nature, walking, cycling or sports, and much more.
 The purpose of this project is to help identify research gaps and support improved connections and collaborations, in order to improve people's health.

 Previously, on 11 February we held an online event to explore what's strong in Southampton's Green and Open Spaces.
 Lots of organisations and individuals are working hard in Southampton to improve people’s experience of green spaces and we heard about * All Aboard festival and other activities in the St Denys areas, * the Wilder Mansbridge project helping residents connect with nature, * Wicketz free community cricket programme, * the transformation of Sullivan Road Rec with Montys Community Hub, * Angela Chicken's innovative 10 Mins on park photography project, * how SoCo Music uses the pavilion in Hoglands Park for music and more (with ambitious plans for the future), * regular volunteering in parks with Southampton City Council rangers and * the Urban Wild festival coming up in May 2026.